CoinAlpha/birdfeeder/README.md

 ./install
 ```

-Alternativelly, you can use poetry env:
+Alternativelly (preferred), you can use poetry env:

 ```
 poetry install